For Order This

 portion of the system is implemented.

-Systems development starts with investigation and analysis of
+Systems development starts with investigation

 existing systems.